Low Back Pain Main

 These interventions require a multidisciplinary approach for patients with moderate to high levels of disability.

-Evidence suggests that every individual’s motivation and maintenance of self-management behaviours are essential and influenced by using an autonomous communication style by promoting patient self-management in clinical practice.
+Evidence suggests that every individual’s motivation and maintenance of self-management behaviours are essential and influenced by using an autonomous communication style to promote patient self-management in clinical practice.

 Low Back Pain Exercise